adblockplus/web.adblockplus.org/pages/module-ownership.md

 ## {{super-reviewer-role-title Super reviewers}}

-{{super-reviewer-role-text Each module has a designated super reviewer, who will oversee things at a higher level.}}
+{{super-reviewer-role-text Most modules have a designated super reviewer, who will oversee things at a higher level.}}

 ### {{super-reviews-title Super reviews}}